SumoLogic/sumologic-kubernetes-collection/deploy/docs/Performance.md

 ### Up to 2000 application pods

-Our test cluster had 210 nodes (AWS m5a.2xlarge instances).
-In addition we ran 1 extra node (m5a.4xlarge) to accommodate the Prometheus pod's memory usage.
+Our test cluster had 211 nodes (150 `m4.large` instances, 60 `m5a.2xlarge` instances, 1 `m5a.4xlarge` instance to accommodate the Prometheus pod's memory usage).

 We used 125 GiB GP2 volumes, which allowed for IOPS of 375.
-In addition we attached a 300GiB volume to the Prometheus pod.

 This cluster ran an average of 2000 application pods, each generating either 128KB/s logs or 2400 DPM metrics.
 The application pods had about 10% churn rate.